Every year the United States grants over 30,000 K-1 visas.

 If your application was denied by the USCIS you have a right to an appeal within 30 days.

-You will have to file Form I-290B (Notice of Appeal or Motion) and pay fees.
+You will have to file Form I-290B (Notice of Appeal or Motion) and pay the filing fee of $675.

 A second alternative is to withdraw your I-129F application by filing a “letter of withdrawal” with the USCIS.